2021 Indianapolis Colts season: Week 7: at San Francisco 49ers

+The Colts dominated the 49ers on the road.
+Carson Wentz scored 3 total touchdowns and the defense forced four turnovers against the 49ers' offense.
+With the win, the Colts improved to 3–4.

 Week 8: vs. Tennessee Titans

+The Colts blew another large lead and were defeated by the Titans in overtime after two costly interceptions from Wentz.
+With the loss, the Colts fell to 3–5 and were swept by the Titans for the first time since 2002.

 Week 9: vs. New York Jets

 This was the first NFL game that ended in a 45–30 score, making a scorigami.
+The win improved the Colts to 4–5.

 Week 10: vs. Jacksonville Jaguars

+With their fourth consecutive home win over the Jaguars, the Colts improved to 5–5.

 Week 11: at Buffalo Bills

-This was the Colts' second scorigami of the season, as a 41-15 score had never occurred in the NFL before.
+This was the Colts' second scorigami of the season, as a 41–15 score had never occurred in the NFL before.
+Arguably the team's most impressive win of the season, Jonathan Taylor dominated Buffalo's defense with 5 total touchdowns, improving the Colts to 6–5 and over .500 for the first time all season.